Our Design Edit

 Design by Bradley VanDerStraeten

 When it comes to furnishing a home, many people focus solely on finding pieces that are new and stylish.
 However, vintage furniture can also be a great way to add character to a space.
 Vintage furniture pieces often have a unique history and story attached to them, which can add depth and interest to a room.
 In addition, vintage furniture is often very well-made, with interesting details and craftsmanship that you don’t see in mass-produced items.
-And while some people worry that vintage furniture will look out of place in a modern home, an experienced interior designer can guide you to mix and match different styles to create a cohesive and stylish space.
-So if you’re looking for ways to add character to your home, consider incorporating some vintage furniture pieces into your design.
+Don’t worry about vintage furniture looking out of place in a modern home.
+An experienced interior designer can help you mix and match styles to create a cohesive and stylish space.
+Add character to your home by incorporating vintage furniture pieces into your design.

 Sconce sourced from Rewire Gallery LA